Formation-flying interferometry in geocentric orbits: Perturbation mitigation methods

 \subsubsection{Atmospheric drag}

-Atmospheric drag is a small force for most orbits, but it can be a major perturbation source for relative motion in low Earth orbits.
+Atmospheric drag is a small force for most orbits, but it can be a major perturbation source for relative motion in LEOs.
 The atmospheric-drag acceleration vector acting on the chief spacecraft in the LVLH frame ($\boldsymbol{F}_D$, as a part of $\boldsymbol{F}_c$) is as follows:

 where $\boldsymbol{V}$ is the velocity vector of the chief for the unperturbed and circular assumption in the LVLH frame ($V=||\boldsymbol{V}||{=na}$), $\rho$ is atmospheric density, $B_D(=S C_D/m)$ is the coefficient for drag, $S$ is the cross-sectional area, $C_D$ is the drag coefficient, and $m$ is the spacecraft mass.
 Equation (\ref{fc_drag}) is obtained by assuming that the atmosphere co-rotates with the Earth \citep{Montenbruck2000} and $\boldsymbol{V}$ is approximately one order of magnitude higher than that of the Earth-fixed atmosphere; thus, atmospheric velocity is neglected.